sahthevandal/CSAwesome/_sources/Unit4-Iteration/topic-4-5-loop-analysis.rst

 Summary
 -------

 - A trace table can be used to keep track of the variables and their values throughout each iteration of the loop.

 - We can determine the number of times a code segment will execute with a **statement execution count**.
 This is called **run-time analysis**.

-- The number of times a loop executes can be calculated by ``largestValue - smallestValue + 1`` where these are the largest and smallest values of the loop counter variable possible in the body of the loop.
+- The number of times a simple ``for`` loop executes can be calculated by ``largestValue - smallestValue + 1`` where these are the largest and smallest values of the loop counter variable possible in the body of the loop.

 - The number of times a nested for-loop runs is the number of times the outer loop runs **times** the number of times the inner loop runs.

 Loop Analysis Game